Skip to content Skip to footer

 1. The Single-Car Garage

-The single container garage is the most simple and effective conversion type.
-It entails the minimum amount of work and processes to convert a single 20ft or 40ft container into a weatherproof storage space for your vehicle.
+Single container garages are by far the easiest conversion type.
+It involves the least amount of work and man-hours to convert one 20ft or 40ft container into a weatherproof garage to house your vehicle.

-It is also a great option for smaller spaces with limited yard capacity, motorcycle storage, or simply as a workshop.
-Add shelving, workbenches, tool storage as needed.
+Great for small areas with limited yard space, motorcycle storage, or even just as a workshop.
+Include shelves, work benches, and tool storage as necessary.

 2. The Double-Wide Garage